sundoug01/darey.io_projects-/project7_Devops_tooling_website_solution.md

 Locate the log folder for Apache on the Web Server and mount it to NFS server’s export for logs.
-Repeat step №4 to make sure the mount point will persist after reboot.
+Add it to */etc/fstab* for the mount to persist after reboot.

 ```
 <NFS-Server-Private-IP>:/mnt/logs /var/log/httpd nfs defaults 0 0
 ```